Timber Jim: History

 In 1978, Serrill was coming regularly to Timbers games with his family.
-Soon he asked the management of the Timbers (who were then owned by the timber company Louisiana-Pacific) if he could bring a chain saw to a game.
+Soon he asked Timbers management (who were then owned by the timber company Louisiana-Pacific) if he could bring a chain saw to a game.
 They reluctantly allowed this and not too long after Timber Jim was created.
 He later added to the chain saw raised high above his head by bringing a drum and other acts to the game.
 Soon he was scaling high above the large crowds at Civic Stadium on a tall pole or "snag."

 After the original Timbers team folded, Serrill went back to work in the timber industry and later Portland General Electric.
 When the Timbers were reformed in 2001 he returned with the team.
 His teenage daughter, Hannah, was killed in an automobile accident in 2004, and in her memory, the Timbers Army made a tradition of singing "You Are My Sunshine", her favourite song, while holding sunflowers, her favourite flower, often led by a tearful Timber Jim.